NidhishSingh68/dray/README.md

 # DRAY

 **DRAY** (Display Rendering librarY) is a C++ library for driving ST7789 display modules.
-It provides a minimal interface for rendering basic graphics on embedded systems.
+It provides a C++ interface for STM32 devices to render basic graphics to the module, using libopencm3 as its backend.
+It has been tested on the STM32F446RE.

 ---